TechnicalPursuit/TIBET/doc/markdown/tibet-reflect.1.md

 ## TIBET SHELL

-This command has no client-side TSH peer command.
+This command marshals arguments which it then passes to the client-side `:reflect` command.
+That command invokes TIBET's getInterface mechanisms to reflect on the various aspects of the system you've requested.

 ## TROUBLESHOOTING